Haricot Auxiliary Unit Patrol and Operational Base

 respectively) because it would be easier to drop the names into a conversation without the Germans being any the

 The youngest member of the Patrol, at 17, was Alan Chester.
 He was originally a member of the Sissinghurst Home

 Guard before moving to Wye.

-I was recommended by Jack Long as I worked for him, as did Peter Leonard and Trevis Lockwood.
-I only knew them
+by Jack Long as I worked for him, as did Peter Leonard and Trevis Lockwood.
+I only knew them slightly by face

-explosives.
-Our supplies were dropped off at night in the fields near the Devil’s Kneading Trough between Wye
+supplies were dropped off at night in the fields near the Devil’s Kneading Trough between Wye and

-and Hastingleigh.
+Hastingleigh.
 We would then manhandle them across country to the OB.
-I don’t think there was much
+I don’t think there was much organisation

 When the first Doodlebugs came over we had no idea what they were, so Captain McNicholl sent me on my

 bicycle to follow and see what happened to it.